JuanForge/Winion/README.md

 ### ⚙️ 1 - OS.

-#### 1.0 - Winion est-il compatible avec tous les systèmes d'exploitation ?
+#### 1.0 - Is Winion compatible with all operating systems?

-Winion est actuellement conçu pour Windows (développé principalement sur Windows 10 x64).
-Il est prévu de créer une version compatible avec Linux dans un futur.
+Winion is currently designed for Windows (mainly developed on Windows 10 x64).
+A Linux-compatible version is planned for the future.

 ### 🤝 2 - Open Source.